What to Purchase Before Your Baby Arrives

-When your newborn isn’t sleeping, they are likely to be eating.
-Whether your baby is breastfeeding, bottle-feeding, or both, consider adding these eco-friendly baby products to your routine.
+If your newborn isn’t sleeping, they’re probably eating.
+Whether they’re breastfeeding, bottle-feeding, or a combination of the two, consider adding these eco-friendly baby products to your routine.

 Eco-Friendly Baby Bottles

-This is concerning because BPA has been linked to a host of serious health problems including:
+This is concerning because of BPA’s links to serious health problems including:

 - Male and female infertility

 - Early puberty